gchq/sleeper/docs/developer-guide.md

 There are also scripts to build individual tools, like `scripts/cli/environment/buildWithDependencies.sh`.

+If you have the CLI installed already it will be replaced with the version that is built.
+If the `runInDocker.sh` script is different in the version you installed before, it will not be replaced.
+You can find it at `$HOME/.local/bin/sleeper`, and manually overwrite it with the contents of `./scripts/cli/runInDocker.sh`.

-To install the CLI from the local repository, run the install script directly.
-It will detect `runInDocker.sh` alongside it and use that instead of downloading the script from GitHub.
-It will record the local repository path so that `sleeper cli upgrade` and `sleeper cli pull-images` continue to use the local version:
+To install the CLI from the local repository, run the install script directly:

 ```bash
 ./scripts/cli/install.sh
 ```

+It will detect `runInDocker.sh` alongside it and use that instead of downloading the script from GitHub, and it will record the local repository path in `~/.sleeper/local-repo`.
+This means a later `sleeper cli upgrade` will use the `runInDocker.sh` script from this repository instead of downloading the latest version from GitHub, and `sleeper cli pull-images` will use this repository's copy of the Docker runner Dockerfile instead of downloading it.

+Note that this script pulls the Docker images from a registry and re-tags them with the same local tags used by `buildAll.sh` above.
+If you've just built the tools locally, running this afterwards will overwrite those images with the ones from the registry, so don't run it as a follow-up to building unless you actually want to switch to registry-pulled images.

-If the CLI is already installed, re-running this script will update the installed executable and re-pull the Docker images.
-This is useful after switching branches to ensure the installed CLI and images are in sync with the local repository.
+If the CLI is already installed, re-running this script will update the installed executable and re-pull the Docker images from the registry.

 If you want to use a custom container registry pass the `--registry` flag: